tusharc01/DVLSI/MOS Transistors/TransistorScaling.md

 *   **Threshold Voltage ($V_T$) Drop:** Due to the drain's influence, the transistor can be turned on more easily.
 The effective threshold voltage is disturbed and lowers.
 *   **Increased Off-Current ($I_{off}$):** Because the threshold voltage drops and the gate has less control, the transistor leaks current when it is supposed to be off.
 *   **Decreased On-Current ($I_{on}$):** While engineers aimed to increase the on-current by 30% every generation, the strong movement of electrons in the extremely short channel leads to scattering and collisions, which actually reduces the current.
 Furthermore, saturation starts happening earlier and with a smaller magnitude.

+---

+T fundamental electrical challenges associated with **Short Channel Effects (SCEs)** in deeply scaled CMOS transistors, which became critical during the transition from the 500 nanometer (nm) down to the 130 nm process node.

+SCEs cause significant degradation in transistor performance, leading to a decrease in the overall **on-current ($I_{on}$)**, an increase in the problematic **off-current ($I_{off}$)**, and a drop in the **threshold voltage ($V_T$)**.

+The source details three main mechanisms responsible for these Short Channel Effects:

+### 1. Channel Length Modulation (CLM)

+CLM occurs due to the influence of the drain voltage on the channel length:

+*   **Mechanism:** When a large drain voltage is applied, the reverse bias causes the width of the depletion region (the region near the drain) to increase.
+*   **Result:** This increase in the depletion region effectively **decreases the electrical length of the channel**.
+For short channels, this reduction accounts for a larger percentage of the overall length.
+*   **Impact on Current:** This modulation causes the point at which **saturation ($V_{Dsat}$) happens to arrive earlier** in the current-voltage curve compared to long-channel devices.
+Since saturation occurs sooner, the current magnitude in the linear region is lower, and the overall saturation currents are reduced.
+Furthermore, after saturation, the current does not remain perfectly constant but shows a small increase as the drain-to-source voltage continues to rise.

+### 2. Velocity Saturation

+Velocity saturation limits the maximum speed at which electrons can move through the channel:

+*   **Normal Behavior:** The velocity of electrons moving from source to drain is typically a fairly linear function of the applied electric field.
+Increasing the electric field leads to increased electron velocity (v = -u e).
+*   **Short Channel Effect:** In short channels, the required supply voltages create a seemingly high electric field.
+However, after a certain point, increasing the electric field **no longer increases the electron velocity**; the velocity starts to flatten out.
+*   **Cause:** This saturation happens because the electrons begin colliding with each other within the material, a phenomenon known as the scattering effect.
+*   **Impact:** This physical limitation restricts the amount of electron current flow, which in turn **limits the speed of the transistor**.

+### 3. Drain Induced Barrier Lowering (DIBL)

+DIBL is critical because it explains the problematic lowering of the threshold voltage:

+*   **Mechanism:** When the channel is short, the strong positive voltage applied at the drain (which controls the depletion regions) gains enough influence to start "dragging electrons" from the source.
+This strong pull from the drain essentially helps turn the transistor on, even if the gate is not applying sufficient voltage.
+*   **Result (Threshold Voltage Drop):** Due to the drain's influence, the threshold voltage ($V_T$), which normally depends on the manufacturing technology and doping, drops quickly as the channel length decreases.
+This effect causes the transistor to start turning on earlier.
+*   **Impact on Leakage ($I_{off}$):** This $V_T$ drop is extremely problematic, especially for the off-state current.
+When $V_T$ is lowered, the current versus gate-to-source voltage curve shifts to the left.
+This means that even when the gate-to-source voltage is zero (representing a logic zero input, where the device should be off), there is still **current flowing through it**.

+### Summary of Performance Degradation

+Engineers during the 130 nm era needed to solve these SCE problems to ensure the technology continued to meet Moore's Law goals:

+*   **Speed/Delay:** While scaling reduces the RC time constant, velocity saturation and reduced $I_{on}$ limit the potential speed gains.
+The goal was to keep delay low.
+*   **Power:** Although dynamic power is inherently reduced by dropping the supply voltage, the increasing **off-current leakage ($I_{off}$)** due to DIBL severely limits power savings.
+*   **Overall Goal:** The primary focus was to combat SCEs by preventing $I_{on}$ from going down and $I_{off}$ from going up, thus allowing delay to be lowered and frequency (F) to increase.